pwalczysko/omero-guide-upload/docs/import-cli.rst

 Bulk Import using the CLI
 =========================

 In this example, we show how to combine several import strategies using a configuration file.
-This is a strategy heavily used to import data to \ https://idr.openmicroscopy.org/\ .
+This is a strategy heavily used to import data to https://idr.openmicroscopy.org/.

 We import two folders named *siRNA-HeLa* and *condensation*.
-For this training, the path to the OMERO.server is /opt/omero/server.

-#.
-Open a terminal and connect to the server as importer1 over ``SSH``.
+Note: Connecting over SSH is necessary only if you intend to import in-place.
+If you do not wish to perform the bulk import in "in-place" manner, you can connect to the server remotely using locally installed OMERO.cli and adjust the ``bulk.yml`` file by commenting out the ``transfer...`` line, then follow the steps as described below.

 #.
-Note: Connecting over SSH is necessary only if you intend to import in-place.
-If a classic import is being performed, you can connect to the server remotely using OMERO.cli and still use the bulk import as described below.
+Open a terminal and connect to the server (for example as ``importer1``) over ``SSH``.
+Alternatively, use your local terminal with installed OMERO.cli if not importing "in-place".

 #.
 Description of the files used to set up the import (see :download:`bulk.yml <../scripts/bulk.yml>`, :download:`import-paths.csv <../scripts/import-paths.csv>` and `import-bulk.html#bulk-imports <https://docs.openmicroscopy.org/latest/omero/users/cli/import-bulk.html#bulk-imports>`_ for further details).